-We are proud to provide support and expertise to more than thirty Irish higher level institutions that are members of ICOS by
+We are proud to provide support and expertise to almost thirty Irish higher level institutions that are members of ICOS by

 - acting as a national voice to influence policy issues related to the rights and welfare of international students, including representation on government appointed committees;

 - delivering regular electronic updates on developments in the international education sector, both nationally and internationally;